 One of Lee's proudest moments occurred when he covered UNM at Wake Forest for an NIT playoff game, which aired exclusively on KOB-TV.

-During his spare time, Lee enjoys spending time with his wife, Linda, and his teenage children, Collin and Taylor.
+During his spare time, Lee enjoys spending time with his wife, Linda, and his son Collin and daughter Taylor.